 - Sliced peaches

 - Fresh berries

 It’s perfect for company or for a major holiday meal, like Thanksgiving dinner.
-The bottom line: Egg custard pie tastes great any day of the year.
+The bottom line: This easy homemade pie tastes great any day of the year.

 🥘 What’s in it?

 The shortlist of ingredients is part of what makes this recipe so appealing.

 - Egg white